-Free Full Year of Calendar Numbers and Headers
+Free Full Year of Calendar Numbers

-It is the 14th of the month again, so here is your freebie from Wise Owl Factory just for the Pre K and K Sharing blog.
+Here is your freebie from Wise Owl Factory just for the Pre K and K Sharing blog.
 This month, I was reading the GATHERING: A NORTHWOODS COUNTING BOOK by Betsy Bowen.
 I decide a whole year of calendar pieces all at once would be a better help for teachers who have downloaded my other calendar pieces a month or two at a time. free-calendar-numbers-entire-year-88-pgs

 We are living in Northern Minnesota, Grand Marais to be exact, and winter seems so long here.
 This book was written by Betsy Bowen who also lives near Grand Marais, and she wrote and illustrated this story that begins in May and ends in December.
 The page after December mentions counting the days until spring, and we certainly do!
 The book is full of her warm memories of good times in the woods with family and friends, beginning with the number zero.
 Zero for a temperature of zero which is frequent during winter.
 Three is for summer memories collected during the short summer months to help make it through the cold winter.

 Nine is for the nine extension cords her family would lay end to end, to reach all the way from the house down the path to the engine heater in the truck.
 The extension cords would also allow them to hang Christmas lights from the trees along the way, so they knew where to walk during the dark days of winter.
 Twelve is for twelve inches of snow, and there is at least that much here now with another snow storm approaching tonight.